cdurbin/halite3-bot/README.md

 * Figure out number of turns before I could possibly build a dropoff.
   - Amount I save is the amount I need subtracting any halite in nearby ships dropping off (closer than the number of turns before I build a dropoff + 1000 (since I'll be building a ship this turn.)
+* Commit to a single dropoff sooner.
+Based on how good that dropoff might be choose more or fewer ships required.
+* Figure out big time collisions with tons of ships.

 ### 12/10